g4s8/g4s8.github.io/_posts/2019-09-06-instead-of-dto.md

 In this example I'll use
 <a href="https://en.wikipedia.org/wiki/XML" target="_blank">XML</a>
-to pass data from mail to service, it has some advantages over previos solutions:
+to pass data from mail to service, it has some advantages over previous solutions:
  - validation - we can enforce the protocol with `xsd` schemas and fail method `accept()` if xml is invalid
  - queries - `MailService` can use xpath queries to access the data
  - readability - XML has readable format, so it's easier to view XML file instead of using debugger to inspect DTO instances
  - allows you to build complex data structures - XML is a flexible language to define complex data structures
  - transformations - XML data structure can be transformed using `xsl` transformations
- - flexability - mail object can construct data message from internal state by configured logic in `send` method or decorate actor (`Mail`) or receiver `MailService` by decorators to put additional data.
+ - flexibility - a mail object can construct a data message from internal state, or decorate existing object to put additional data.

 The disatvantages are:
  - complexity - it's too complex for simple data structures